 Requests for information

-A STIP system has a standard form for requesting information of different types.
+A IPFI system has a standard form for requesting information of different types.
 This form has two types.
-In the first, a participant in a STIP system asks for information about an identifier.
+In the first, a participant in a IPFI system asks for information about an identifier.
 In the second, a participant asks for information about a request.
 In both cases, the request is made by including the identifier in the HTTP query.
-If the request is for an identifier, the requester also needs to include the type of the identifier for which information is being requested, since a STIP system allows identifiers to be non-unique if they are of different types..
+If the request is for an identifier, the requester also needs to include the type of the identifier for which information is being requested, since a IPFI system allows identifiers to be non-unique if they are of different types..

 Message requirements: